 - Board members must demonstrate that they are able to contribute effectively regardless of age.

 - A Board member must be a U.S. citizen, in compliance with the federal statute 12 USC §72 - Qualifications.

-- A majority of the Board members must maintain their principal residence (voting and tax return address) within 100 miles of Wayne, New Jersey (Valley's primary service area);
+- A majority of the Board members must maintain their principal residence (voting and tax return address) in the states of New Jersey, New York or Florida or within 100 miles of the Bank's principal office in Passaic, New Jersey.

 - Board members may not stand for re-election to the Board for more than four terms following their establishing a principal, legal residence outside Valley's primary service area, as stated above.